codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 }
 ```

-This makes it even easier to drop in SugarORM into an existing project and have things just work right out of the box.
+This makes it even easier to drop in Sugar ORM into an existing project and have things just work right out of the box.

 ## Operations

-The typical family of database operations has an interface in SugarORM.
+The typical family of database operations has an interface in Sugar ORM.
 Most follow the format of `ModelName.operation(ModelName.class, arguments)`.

 ### Static methods